Healthy Homes Assessment Whakatu

 Healthy Homes Assessment Services

-The areas covered in the Healthy Homes Standards are:
+The areas that are covered by the Healthy Homes Standards are:

-Our company is completely independent assessors of rental properties, and are completely qualified to assess both Healthy Homes and Homefit.
+We are completely independent assessors of rental properties and are fully qualified to assess both Healthy Homes and Homefit.

 Call Now 0800 894 138